hossbeast/fab/libxapi/README.md

 * xapi/exit.h
   * getting strings from exit values
 * xapi/errtab.h
-  * registering etables for exit value resolution
+  * registering error tables for exit value resolution
-  * getting strings from exit values, in the context of an etable
+  * getting strings from exit values

-## fail after finally
+## Fail after finally

 A xapi function consists of two sections, the body and the finally block. fail/finally may be used in either block.
 The only difference is that, if fail is invoked in the finally block, the remainder